Ohio Vote Reports

 Ban on Non-Citizen Campaign Contributions

-HB1 Ban on Non-Citizen Campaign Contributions (passed 24 to 7 on 5/31/2024).
-Bans all foreign nationals, including permanent U.S. resident “green card” holders, from making contributions or expenditures regarding ballot issues or candidates.
+Bans all foreign nationals, including permanent U.S. resident "green card" holders, from making contributions or expenditures regarding ballot issues or candidates.

 -